MontrealCorpusTools/PolyglotDB/docs/source/tutorial_query.rst

 Preliminaries
 =============

-The main objective of this tutorial is to export a CSV file using a query on an imported (:ref:`tutorial_first_steps`) and enriched (:ref:`tutorial_enrichment`) corpus.
+The objective of this tutorial is to export a CSV file using a query on an imported (:ref:`tutorial_first_steps`) and enriched (:ref:`tutorial_enrichment`) corpus.

 The complete Python script for Tutorial 3 is available here: `tutorial scripts`_.